abcxyz/lumberjack/docs/clients.md

 Lumberjack client consists of the following processors and they run in order:

-1. Validator(s): To validate audit log requests
+1. Validator(s): To validate the audit log requests
-2. Mutator(s): To mutate audit log request, e.g. applying common labels
+2. Mutator(s): To mutate the audit log requests, e.g. applying common labels
 3. Backend(s): Specifying where to send the logs.

 You can use a [config file](./config.md) to ease the client initialization or